nginxinc/nginx-gateway-fabric/docs/installation.md

 ## Expose NGINX Gateway Fabric

 You can gain access to NGINX Gateway Fabric by creating a `NodePort` Service or a `LoadBalancer` Service.
+This Service must live in the same Namespace as the controller.
+The name of this Service is provided in the `--service` argument to the controller.

 > Important
 >